gfena/AncestryLength/README.md

 where [arguments] is a space-separated list of parameter values, each expressed as --parameter.

 The shell script run.AncestryTrack.test.sh will run a test AncestryTrack analysis.
+To iterate the program over the 22 chromosomes, run in this form:

+_for chr in {1..22}
+do
+rubyAncestryTrackv1.0.0.rb -i prefix.$chr.csv -o prefix.$chr.ancestrylength [argument]
+done_

 # Required Parameters